Tina-Sterite/Tina-Sterite/README.md

 ![Alt Text](https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif?cid=790b7611jmlj3g3euiy1dj2kzvme84suyqp0d2wk2h9o5a8z&ep=v1_gifs_search&rid=giphy.gif&ct=g)

-Business Intelligence Engineer passionate about working with data in many business enviroments.
-My technical areas of expertise include Oracle SQL, Tableau development, Alteryx development, PostgreSQL, and Python, in Docker and Windows environments.
-I have experience with several of Python packages for analytics.
-My portfolio will include many projects where I have applied my data analytics, statistics and machine learning skills. <br><br> Contact me to learn more and engage my skills on your project.<br><br>
+Innovative Business Intelligence Engineer with a passion for transforming complex data into actionable insights.
+With over 15 years of experience in data analytics, report development, and project management, I specialize in leveraging tools like Tableau, Alteryx, and SQL to drive business decisions.
+My expertise spans from traditional BI to cutting-edge AI-powered analytics, allowing me to bridge the gap between technical implementation and strategic business needs.
+As a lifelong learner currently pursuing further education in Data Science, I'm committed to staying at the forefront of technology trends.
+My goal is to empower organizations with data-driven solutions that enhance efficiency, visibility, and decision-making processes. <br><br> Contact me to learn more and engage my skills on your project.<br><br>

 <a href="https://www.linkedin.com/in/tina-sterite/" rel="nofollow">
 <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&amp;logo=linkedin&amp;logoColor=white" style="max-width: 100%;"></a>